Jordan Samuels-Thomas: Officiating career

-On January 29, 2021, Samuels-Thomas ended his playing career after six professional seasons.
-He would remain in ice hockey, opting to pursue a career as an official.
-He would be hired on a minor-league contract by the NHL for the 2021–22 season, working a few preseason games with veteran officials.
-His first official game in the NHL was on April 14, 2022 for a game between the San Jose Sharks and Chicago Blackhawks.
+On January 29, 2021, Samuels-Thomas ended his playing career after six professional seasons and began a career as an official.
+He was hired on a minor-league contract by the NHL for the 2021–22 season, working a few preseason games with veteran officials.
+His first game in the NHL was on April 14, 2022, between the San Jose Sharks and Chicago Blackhawks.
+Upon officiating the game, Samuels-Thomas became the third known Black official to work in the NHL after linesmen Jay Sharrers and Shandor Alphonso, and the first to be initially hired as a referee.
+He also became the first African-American official, as Sharrers and Alphonso are Canadian.
+The game’s other officials were referee Eric Furlatt, and linesmen Alphonso and Ryan Galloway.